theo-ardouin/BotCarrySpeed/.github/README.md

 # Bot Carry Speed
 ### _Payday 2 Mod_

-Simple mod that allows to change the carry type of bot's bags.
+Simple mod that allows to change the carry speed of bots.
 Go to _Mod Options_ > _Bot Carry Speed_

 ## Requirements